 Vector tiles are transferred over the web in the form of packed geographic data in vector format split into squared tiles.

-Satellite map of Europe with Korean labels - the same tiles can be used with any other language - without a need to render tiles again.
-There is only a need to make a small change in the style, which is a one-line change in the text file.
-This change can also be done on-the-fly from a drop-down menu.
-Test it on MapTiler.com homepage.
+It is possible to mix raster tiles with vector tiles and make the best usage of both, e.g., satellite map (raster tiles) with an overlay of streets with labels available in many languages (vector tiles)Satellite map of Europe with Korean labels - the same tiles can be used with any other language - without a need to render tiles again.
+There is only a need to make a small change in the style, a one-line change in the text file.
+This change can also be done on the fly from a drop-down menu.
+See yourself.